syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfPicker/looping.md

 # Looping support in SfPicker

-Looping support in SfPicker control.
+This section will explain about the Looping support in SfPicker control.

 ## EnableLooping